 - enlargement (called clubbing) of your fingertips and nails

-The connection is not well studied yet, but a 2015 article in European Respiratory Review suggests the following:
+While the connection still needs to be researched, a 2015 article in European Respiratory Review suggests the following:

 - Common biomarkers should be looked for, which would help in earlier diagnosis of IPF.

-- Treatment for apnea may improve the quality of life and longevity of those with IPF.
+- Treatment for apnea may improve the quality of life and longevity of people with IPF.

-The American Sleep Apnea Association (ASAA) estimates that 22 million Americans have sleep apnea.
-The ASAA also notes that 80 percent of moderate and severe obstructive sleep apnea is undiagnosed.
+The American Sleep Apnea Association (ASAA) estimates that 22 million people have sleep apnea in the United States.
+The ASAA also notes that 80 percent of moderate and severe obstructive sleep apnea cases are undiagnosed.

-Most of the medical research focuses on helping people with IPF get treatment for apnea to make them more comfortable and possibly aid their longevity.
+When it comes to IPF and sleep apnea, most of the current medical research focuses on helping people with IPF find treatment for apnea to make them more comfortable and possibly help their longevity.
 The reverse is also important.

-If you have obstructive sleep apnea, and if you have some of the symptoms of IPF, ask your doctor to check for IPF.
-If you catch IPF early enough, you’ll have a better outcome.
+If you have obstructive sleep apnea and believe you also have some IPF symptoms, ask your doctor to check for the condition.
+If you diagnose IPF early enough, you’ll have a much better outcome.